tez-580/Hacktoberfest__2022/README.md

 ## 1. Pick up from the list of issues from the list of issues tagged hackoctoberfest in this repo.

-## 2. Fork the repo, create a branch and give your contribution.
+## 2. Fork the repo and give your contribution.

 ## 3. Create a pull request for the same.